 The treble of the Trekz Air is sub-par.
 The overall response throughout the treble range is uneven and overemphasized.
 This makes the overall sound of these headphones noticeably bright, especially when combined with their lacking bass.
 Also, their treble delivery varies noticeably across users.
 The response here represents the average response and your experience may vary.

 The frequency response consistency is poor.
 The bass and treble delivery of these headphones was surprisingly inconsistent across our 5 human subjects.
 We measured more than 15dB of variation in bass and 6dB in the treble range.
-This seemed to be mostly affected by placement and tightness of the headphones on the cheekbones.
+This seemed to be mostly affected by placement and tightness of the headphones on the temples.
 It should be noted that we measured the bass of these headphones using microphones placed in the ears of our humans subjects, since at the moment we don't have a method for measuring the tactile bass created by bone conduction headphones.
 The tactile bass of these headphones may be more consistent across multiple users.

 The imaging performance is sub-par.
 The GD graph shows that the high group delay only happens in the bass range, where these headphones don't produce much sound pressure.
-Most of the bass is tactile and transmitted through the cheekbones.
+Most of the bass is tactile and transmitted through the temples.
 So the actual experience of their bass isn't as bad.
 Additionally, the L/R drivers of our test unit were decently matched in amplitude, but showed a big mismatch in phase and frequency response which results in a stereo image that is highly sensitive to positioning of the headphones and could easily get skewed.
 It should be noted that we measured the bass of these headphones using microphones positioned in the ear canal of our dummy head, since at the moment we don't have a method for measuring the tactile bass created by bone conduction headphones.
 We have plans to develop methods for measuring the tactile bass created by such headphones in the future.

 The soundstage is mediocre.
-Due to the fact that the drivers are positioned on the cheekbones, they get very high scores for openness and acoustic space excitation.
+Due to the fact that the drivers are positioned on the temples, they get very high scores for openness and acoustic space excitation.
 However, they didn't perform very good in the PRTF tests, probably due to them interacting mostly with the cheekbones.
 They show very little pinna interaction/activation, but a decent 10KHz notch.
 Overall the soundstage is open, but doesn't feel very large, natural or speaker-like.